Raymond Martens, 81, of Vernon, passed away surrounded by loved ones at Rockville Hospital on Saturday, January 11, 2020.

 In lieu of flowers, donations may be sent to the Manchester BPOE Lodge #1893 (30 Bissell Street, Manchester, CT 06040) or the Glaucoma Research Foundation (251 Post Street, Suite 600, San Francisco, CA 91408; https://getinvolved.glaucoma.org/donate).
 For online condolences, please visit www.tierneyfuneralhome.com

-To send flowers to the family of Raymond Martens, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Raymond Martens, please visit Tribute Store